jangroth/aws-certification-notes/solutions-architect-professional.md

   * Because load balancers intercept traffic between clients and servers, your server access logs contain only the IP address of the load balancer.
 To see the IP address of the client, use the X-Forwarded-For request header.
 * Health Checks can be HTTP (L7) or TCP (L4) based
 * Supports only one SSL certificate
-  * The SSL certificate can have many SAN (Subject Alternate Name), but the SSL certificate must be changed anytime a SAN is added / edited / removed
+  * The SSL certificate can have many SAN (Subject Alternate Name), but the SSL certificate must be changed anytime a SAN is added/edited/removed
   * Better to use ALB with SNI (Server Name Indication) if possible
   * Can use multiple CLB if you want distinct SSL certificates
 * TCP => TCP passes all the traffic to the EC2 instance